 Over the years, I have highlighted hundreds of "What's on the Grill" posts and shared 10,000 plus photographs to Flickr, garnering over 3 million views.
 Through Creative Commons licensing, my photos have appeared across the Internet on dozens of websites including Lifehacker, BuzzFeed, Vox and the Smithsonian.
 In 2009 I started writing and taking photographs for the sadly short-lived magazine, Grilled.
 In 2011, I created photographs, video, and recipes for Saffire Grills, my first foray into Kamado cookers.

-In 2013, I was fortunate to share My Weber Experience thanks to my great friends at Weber Grills.
-Currently I'm proud to lend my voice to Weber Nation, as a blogger and "Grillographer" talking up all things grilled and, of course, taking lots of pictures.
-While I love being behind the lens, my grilled food has been the focus of the lens in Weber's Unserious Times Broadcast TV campaign, 2015 catalog shoot, Q in Color ad spots, and 2016 Genesis spots.
-Most recently I created videos and content for the Weber Summit Charcoal Grill.
+In 2013, I was privileged to share "My Weber Experience" thanks to my incredible friends at Weber Grills.
+Currently, you can find my voice on the Weber blog and my pictures and videos spread across Weber's global reach.
+While I love being behind the lens, my grilled food has been the focus of the lens in Weber's Unserious Times Broadcast TV campaign, 2015 catalog shoot, Q in Color ad spots, 2016 Genesis spots, and 2018 Genesis II campaign.
+I’ve created videos and content for the Weber Summit Charcoal Grill prior to its launch.
 I've written for Sports Illustrated, grilled live on-air demonstrations on both WKEF & WDTN here in Dayton, and have photographed recipes for the Weber Summit Charcoal Grill Cookbook.

-Another Pint Please will always be a work in progress, and that is fine by me, just as long as all of the work is served hot and the beer is cold.
+Another Pint Please will always be a work in progress, and that is fine by me, just as long as all of the work is served hot, and the beer is cold.